hngi/avengers-stage-2-backend/README.md

 * The **authentify** app is the app that does all the job of extending the User model.
 No other app is to be created.
 Raise an issue if you thnk otherwise
 * Whatever extension to the User model is done through a database relationship and not by OOP inheritance.
 * Ensure code works before pushing.
 Don't push breaking code.
-* Create branch for your own change with format: python/<your hng username>
+* Create branch for your own change with format: python/<your hng username>.
+Do not make pushes to the **python-branch** branch

 #### Note: This README will be updated as often as possible to ensure we know how to set things up